MUSC Bulletin | College of Nursing

 NURSU-417.
 Women’s Health Nursing.
 The course examines the health care needs of women across the lifespan, with specific emphasis on the childbearing family.
 The role of nursing in promoting health, fostering positive parenting, advocating for vulnerable clients, and demonstrating culturally effective care is presented.
 The course applies nursing process, theory, evidence-based practice guidelines and research with an emphasis on development of critical thinking skills in the treatment of human responses to the health needs of women, families and neonates.
 Prerequisites: NURSU-315, NURSU-385, NURSU-387, NURSU-451, NURSU-452, NURSU-461, NURSU-354, NURSU-464.
 5 s.h.
 (3,0,2)

 NURSU-445.
 Guided Nursing Elective.
-This course provides students with an opportunity to exercise initiative, independence, and creativity in pursuing an area of interest in nursing.
-The learning goals, proposed schedule, site and the method of evaluation, as well as the preceptor, are chosen by the student to meet individual learning needs.
-Students may not use an NCLEX Review as a Guided Nursing Elective.
+This course provides students with an opportunity to exercise initiative, independence, and creativity in pursuing an area of interest in nursing research or evidence-based quality improvement.
+The learning needs, objectives, and specific activities are designed by the student with the faculty mentor and must be approved by the faculty of NURSU 445.
 Prerequisite: enrollment in B.S.N. degree program.
-P/F/H. .5-3 s.h.
+P/F/H 0.5-3.0 s.h.

 NURSU-451.
 Pathophysiology-Pharmacology I. This is the first of two courses that examines the physiologic mechanisms underlying selected alterations in health that occur throughout the life cycle, taking into account the social determinants of health.
 Relationships between physiologic responses to potential or actual health problems are emphasized.
 This course will cover selected diseases and their evaluation and pharmacologic treatment in clinical care.
 Basic pharmacological concepts with emphasis on drug groups and nursing implications will be integrated throughout the course, preparing students with necessary knowledge for use in the clinical courses.
 Prerequisites: Enrollment in B.S.N degree program.
 3 s.h.
 (3,0,0)